BABY

 After months of a steady breastmilk and/or formula diet, there will come a time when your little one is ready to graduate to real food (hooray!).
 But with this big milestone comes the big question: What do you feed your baby now?

 Though purees have long been a baby-food staple, since 2008 Baby-Led Weaning (or BLW for short) has exploded in popularity thanks largely to a book called Baby-Led Weaning by Gill Rapley and Tracey Murkett.
 The BLW approach gives babies a leading role in what they eat.
-Instead of you spoon-feeding pureed foods to your child, your tot will eat soft, finger-sized pieces of whole food.
+Instead of you spoon-feeding pureed foods to your child, your child will eat soft, finger-sized pieces of whole food.
 Basically, you provide the gastronomic opportunities…then stand back while your baby explores what is on their plate.

-When parents introduce babies to solid foods at around age 6 months, they give their kiddos a non-pureed—but baby-friendly—version of whatever the grown-ups are eating.
+When parents introduce babies to solid foods at around age 6 months, they give their children a non-pureed—but baby-friendly—version of whatever the grown-ups are eating.
 The key is that the food has to be big enough for the baby to grip it—and for it not to be a choking risk—and soft enough for them to bite it.
 From here, little ones can learn to pick up food with their hands and experience its smells, tastes, and textures.

 The idea is that kids who learn to appreciate foods at the very beginning of learning to eat solids will eventually grow up to be good eaters with an appreciation for a wide variety of food types.
 There is some anecdotal evidence that kids who learn to eat solids through the BLW method will be less likely to become picky later.